 - Paypal Banking! – fraud brand name.
 Account is registered again.
 Now its the “banking department”, just in case the earlier “security department” didnt interest you.

-I hope you learned some new ways to identify fake Paypal phishing emails and not get trapped into revealing your personal and financial secret information.
+I hope you learned some new ways to identify fake Paypal phishing emails and not get trapped into paypal scams by revealing your personal and financial secret information.
 You can report fake sites and phishing emails to paypal.
 Stay safe and keep reading our blog.